Skip to main content

 In an interactive presentation, visitors will learn how researchers study and analyze the chemicals given off by the fruit and how this fits into the larger context of the development of fruit characteristics.

-At a workstation, visitors will have the opportunity to sample the scent of a fruit and then learn how scientists use this information to understand the chemistry of fruit scent on a computer.
+At a workstation, visitors have the opportunity to sample the scent of a fruit and then learn how scientists use this information to understand the chemistry of fruit scent on a computer.
 Visitors can then smell isolated compounds that have been identified in the scent of the fruit.

 The interactive station is accompanied by two posters: One explains the analysis process, the other the ecological and evolutionary background for the question "Why does fruit smell so good?".